Silence.

 "Old Zhang!"
 Michael grabbed Zhang's arm.
 "What the hell is happening?
 Where are we?
 This isn't Donghai anymore, is it?"
 The words came out in rapid Chinese.

 Zhang shook his head helplessly.
 "I don't know any more than you do.
-This is Emily, my student, and Dr. Ahmed Gadeed, an Egyptian anthropologist.
+This is Emily, my student, and Dr. Ahmed Gad, an Egyptian anthropologist.
 They were just helping me prepare materials for tomorrow's seminar when this happened."

 "We need to think," Zhang said carefully.
-"Look around—we have students, guests, people with no survival experience.
+"Look around.
+We have students, guests, people with no survival experience.
 If someone wanders off into that forest..."

 Michael pressed his palms against his eyes briefly.
 "Right.
 We should organize people somehow.
 Get them together."
 His voice steadied slightly as he focused on practical matters.
 "But there's no protocol for this."